svmkhize/Onyx-Coffee-2019-to-2022-Sales-Analysis/README.md

 ---
 OnyX’s database structure as seen below consists of three tables: orders, customers , and products, with a total row of 142 550 records.

-The Dataset was exported from OnyX Coffee MySQL dataset as an Excel Sheet and can be found [HERE](https://github.com/svmkhize/OnyX_Coffee_Dataset_Repository/blob/main/OnyX_Coffee_Raw_Dataset.xlsb).
+The Dataset was exported from OnyX Coffee MySQL Database as an Excel Sheet which can be found [HERE](https://github.com/svmkhize/OnyX_Coffee_Dataset_Repository/blob/main/OnyX_Coffee_Raw_Dataset.xlsb).

 This was inspired by [Kaggle Website Dataset](https://www.kaggle.com/datasets/saadharoon27/coffee-bean-sales-raw-dataset).